Top-down Yoke Crochet Sweaters Explained

 There are no actual seams but the increases are placed on top of each other in each round which can create the illusion of a seam.

-Crocheting with a Circular Yoke
+How to crochet a Circular Yoke

 Think about all those beautiful Scando/ Icelandic / alpine sweaters – whether knit or crochet, these are made using a round yoke.

-Prepare bear witness to more of my epic drawing skills!
+Prepare… bear witness to more of my epic drawing skills!

 That’s really it for circular yokes.
 The rest of the construction is worked in the same way as the raglan yoke.